This my most popular blog post - I have slightly updated it for the beginning of 2020.

-I am aware that I don’t always live up to the standards I expect, but I aim to.
-By making them public, I am pressuring myself.
+I am aware that I don’t always live up to the standards I expect, but this are goals I aim for.
+By making them public, I pressure myself.
+Some of the points are written as if to a new key staff member, as part of their "on-boarding" process.
+I'm assuming that they have either invested in or have an key role in the organisation.

 People have very varied expectations of their business partners.
 To avoid a discovery process that could be painful and expensive for us both, I’d like to set out my expectations and standards.
 It would be great if you could also let me know which points you like and hate, and tell me the things that are important for you.